-Globally, more than 890k lives have succumbed to the pandemic, and livelihoods of millions have been hit hard.
-According to the World Bank, the pandemic could push 100mn into poverty, while the International Labour Organisation (ILO) and the United Nations Children's Fund (UNICEF2) estimate child labor to ramp up by millions.
+Globally, more than 980k lives have succumbed to the pandemic, and livelihoods of millions have been hit hard.
+According to the World Bank, the pandemic could push 100mn into poverty1, while the International Labour Organisation (ILO) and the United Nations Children's Fund2 (UNICEF) estimate child labour to ramp up by millions.
 Consensus is that the 2020 global recession is expected to be the biggest since WW II, edging past the 2009 global financial crisis (GFC).

-India has around 4.2mn confirmed active cases (second in the world) and reported over 74k deaths.
-RBI expects growth to turn negative in FY2020-21 even as fiscal stimulus kicks in (the Atmanirbhar package announced in May '20 is expected to pump \$277bn into the economy).
+India has surpassed 5.5mn confirmed cases (second in the world) and reported over 90k deaths.
+The RBI expects growth to turn negative in FY2020-21 even as fiscal stimulus kicks in (the Atmanirbhar package announced in May is expected to pump \$277bn into the economy).